+Want a change to mulled wine at your Christmas drinks party?
 Try a frosty twist on a classic with this chilled, mulled elderflower wine.
-Sweet vanilla pods, cloudy apple juice and elderflower cordial simmer with fresh lemon juice for a frosty infusion.
+Sweet vanilla pods, cloudy apple juice and elderflower cordial simmer with fresh lemon juice for a festive infusion.

-Amp up the festive spirit in a classic white russian with the warming spices of chai.
-Coffee cocktails get a wintery makeover.
+Amp up the festive spirit in a classic white Russian with the warming spices of chai.
+This coffee cocktail is the perfect Christmas drink.

-Fed up of the same old mulled wine?
-Check out our mulled white wine recipe instead, or try a negroni sbagliato.
-Swapping the gin for prosecco makes for a lighter negroni and softens the bitterness, an ideal aperitif for those who find a classic negroni a bit much.
+Our negroni sbagliato is a great festive fizz.
+Swapping gin for prosecco makes for a lighter negroni and softens the bitterness, an ideal aperitif over the festive season for those who find a classic negroni a bit much.

 If you love starting Christmas Day with a Buck’s Fizz, but fancy something non alcoholic this year, try this orange and rosemary fizz.
 The cinnamon and pomegranate makes it taste like Christmas in a glass.

 Looking for Christmas day recipes?
 Check out our must make trimmings recipes here…